Updated: Nov 27, 2020

 Dried Orange Slices - learn how to make them here!

-This holiday season, we encourage you to indulge in giving the gift of green!
+This holiday season, and for any celebration, we encourage you to indulge in giving the gift of green!
 Use these sustainable alternatives to minimize your wrapping waste and to inspire others to do the same.